Skip to main content

 This creates operational problems.

 Teams start questioning the numbers.
 Reports do not match.
 Automation behaves unpredictably.
 Attribution becomes unclear.
 Customer records become duplicated.
 Historical data becomes difficult to compare.
-Eventually, decisions are made from data that looks structured but is not actually aligned.
+Decisions are made from data that looks structured but is not actually aligned.

 Good data mapping prevents this by making relationships explicit.